Click4Assistance UK Live Chat Software

 The Higher National Certificate (HNC) is a Level 4 qualification made up of 120 credits.
 The total guided learning hours for Higher National Certificate (HNC) = 480 hours.

-The content of the programme is specified by Pearson with 4 units delivered in each of the years 1 and 2:
+The content of the programme is specified by Pearson with four units delivered in each of the years 1 and 2:

 • Construction Technology/ Legal and Statutory Requirements in Construction